Home / Alcohol / Ibuprofen & Alcohol

 When Can You Take Ibuprofen After Drinking Alcohol?

-Alcohol can stay in your system for up to 24 hours, so you should wait for at least one day before taking ibuprofen.
+Alcohol can stay in your system for up to 24 hours, so you should wait at least one day before taking ibuprofen.

 Wrapping It Up